hilbix/tino/howto/program.md

 > But there is not much of a difference of scripting and programming.
 > As well as interpeters and compilation.
 YMMV but everything is the same idiom for me.

+And Bourne shell syntax sux.
+Therfor `bash` sux as well.

-But why bash?
+So why bash?

 Because if you know `bash` you also know `dash` which is the standard shell of Debian.
 However `bash` has some additional helpful features which are lacking in `dash`.